 How has this period of change affected the HVACR sector?
 What have we learned during these turbulent times that will advance HVACR in the future?

 As with all businesses, the pandemic has hit the HVACR sector hard.
 Figures reported from some of the ‘hot spots’ across the US were a staggering 50% drop in sales.
 But with 20% of HVACR businesses shutting down during the peak of the pandemic, despite having the essential service accreditation, a big drop in income cannot come as too much of a shock.

 The unexpected benefit of the pandemic has been the raised importance of the HVACR.
-Due to concerns of the virus being an airborne pathogen, the requirements and techniques of the job have been a hot topic for politicians, medical specialists, and business leaders alike.
+Due to concerns about the virus being an airborne pathogen, the requirements and techniques of the job have been a hot topic for politicians, medical specialists, and business leaders alike.